 We’re taking a deep dive on low stress training today.
 This low-effort, beginner-friendly technique is well known but shamefully overlooked.
 With a minimal investment in equipment, you can vastly improve your harvests.

 Remember how chill Mr. Miaggi from the Karate Kid movies was when he took care of his bonsai trees?
-Imagine how much more chill he would have been if his bonsai trees were cannabis plants!
+Imagine how much more chill he would have been if he created cannabis bonsai trees!

 Today we’ll be your sinsemilla sensei and teach you to become one with your plants.
 You’ll learn to carefully guide their growth and leave every leaf soaked in light.
 We’ll teach you how to shape your plants to coax huge harvests of bud from them.